TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

 > Look for a Solution before Building a Solution

-Ruby actually provides a CSV parser that we will instead use throughout the remainder of this exercise.
+Ruby actually provides a CSV parser that we will use instead throughout the remainder of this exercise.

 ## Iteration 1: Parsing with CSV

-It is likely the case that if you want to solve a problem, someone has likely done it in some capacity.
+It is likely the case that if you want to solve a problem, someone has already done it in some capacity.
 They may have even been kind enough to share their solution or the tools that they created.
 This is the kind of goodwill that pervades the Open Source community and Ruby ecosystem.